DGretta/Music/modular/noise_engineering_ruina_versio_guide.md

 ---

 **Bottom Line:** Ruina Versio isn't just a distortion module - it's a **stereo destruction processor** that transforms simple audio into complex chaos through multiple destruction algorithms.
 Every patch teaches you something new about how stereo destruction processing really works.
-As the **destruction brain of Phase 2 ecosystems**, it transforms organic breathing, controlled chaos, and pattern learning into unified stereo destruction evolution.
+As the **destruction brain of Advanced ecosystems**, it transforms organic breathing, controlled chaos, and pattern learning into unified stereo destruction evolution.

 ---